 - Make sure the pockets are empty.

-- Use a non-biological liquid detergent, pure soap or a technical cleaner such as Nikwax Tech Wash.
+- Use a non-biological liquid detergent, liquid pure soap, or a specifically formulated technical cleaner such as our newly formulated Rab Shell wash made in conjunction with local company Storm

 - Machine Wash on a gentle, cool setting.
 Check the white care label, but 30ºC or 40ºC is usually ideal both for your jacket and the environment.